Tag: secure homelab

 TrueNAS is more than just a NAS (Network Attached Storage); it’s a full-fledged storage operating system.
 Whether you’re running TrueNAS CORE or SCALE, you get features like snapshots, replication, and encryption—tools you’d typically find in enterprise environments.
 But here’s the catch: with great power comes great responsibility.
 Misconfiguring TrueNAS can leave your data vulnerable to attacks or corruption.

 In this guide, I’ll show you how to set up TrueNAS in your homelab with a security-first mindset.
 We’ll cover everything from hardware selection to implementing firewalls and VPNs.
-By the end, you’ll have a robust, secure storage solution that rivals enterprise setups—scaled down for personal use.
+By the end, you’ll have a resilient, secure storage solution that rivals enterprise setups—scaled down for personal use.

 Homelab security is often overlooked, but it’s just as critical as the security of enterprise systems.
 Cyberattacks, ransomware, and data breaches are no longer limited to large corporations.
 Even personal setups can be targeted, especially if they’re improperly configured or exposed to the internet.
 TrueNAS provides a solid foundation for securing your data, but it’s up to you to implement best practices and maintain vigilance.